Chen-Abudi/spring_codejam_22/README.md

 - Optimize the pages speed and adding security.
 - Additional animations or Functionality.
 - Make the landing pages more dynamic and interactive by implementing custom scripts.
-- Make a better responsive layout.
+- Redesign / Make a better responsive layout.
+- Develop another landing page about one of his other interests.

 ### Github Repository